EvertonNishimura/ctrlx-dev-lxd/README.md

 on ctrlx works.
-After a sucessful login on the qemu emulation screen, you can enable temporarily ssh again with: sudo snap set system service.ssh.disable=false Unfortunately, i did not find a way to way to make it permanent, meaning you need to do it everytime you need boot your device.
+After a sucessful login on the qemu emulation screen, you can enable temporarily ssh again with: sudo snap set system service.ssh.disable=false Unfortunately, i did not find a way to way to make it permanent, meaning you need to do it everytime you need boot your device. obs.:
+You can route to your container with ( don´t forget to add the port to your ctrlx works): sudo /sbin/iptables -t nat -A PREROUTING -i eth0 -p tcp --dport [host port] -j DNAT --to-destination [container ip]:[port]